juleshansen/oop/notes.md

     #=> "I adore bananas"
 ```

 The object a method is called on is always passed as the first argument (`self`).
 In this case, the object `frank` of the class `Animal` is passed as the first argument to the method call `eat(...)`.
 This ensures that we always explicitly have access to the object the method belongs to.
 When we create a new object instantiation of the class `Animal`, we bind the variable `self` to the object created.
 In this case, the call to `Animal("Frank")` binds the variable `self` to the returned object.
-This instantialion also runs the code in the class's `__init__()` method implicitly.  `__init()__` is just a function though and we can (though it is very bad practice to) call it once a object has been created.
+This instantiation also runs the code in the class's `__init__()` method implicitly.  `__init()__` is just a function though and we can (though it is very bad practice to) call it once a object has been created.

 ```python
 class Person(object):